adl5423/adl5423/README.md

 - 👋 Hi, I’m @adl5423
-- 👀 I’m interested in Aviation and Technology, especially when it comes to Supersonic!
+- 👀 I’m interested in Aviation, especially when it comes to Supersonic, Technology Web Development, and Embedded Systems!
-- 🌱 I’m currently learning C++, Java, R, MatLAB, Python, and many other programming languages.
-Oh, did I forgot to say that I have knowledge in HTML?
+- 🌱 I'm currently into C++, HTML, CSS, PHP, JavaScript, Python, MatLab, and Java.
-- 💞️ I’m looking to collaborate on anything really.
-Just want to learn more.
+- 💞️ I’m looking to collaborate on any C++ or Web Development project!
 - 📫 How to reach me ... by email @ aisenlopez@hotmail.com or LinkedIn @ https://www.linkedin.com/in/aisendlopezjr